 Cover all the scenarios that are probably holding them back.
 (Another way to describe a lead is your premise.)

 2. Make the Problem Personal

-Remember what “act two” was above?
-The next step is to make the problem personal, either by making the problem seem even worse or by telling your unique story in relationship to the problem.
+Remember what “act two” was above (make the problem worse)?
+The next step is to make the problem personal, either by making the problem seem even worse or by telling your unique story in relation to the problem.

 Don’t just give us information, but summon the emotion to tell your story in a way that makes your audience care, connect, and want to take action.

-Here you want to create a sense of trust and identify with the reader, talking about what makes their problem so annoying.
+This will help you create a sense of trust and identify with the reader, talking about what makes their problem so annoying.